TinoMuzambi/CleanNext.jsBoilerplate/README.md

-# Clean Next.js with JavaScript Boilerplate
+# Clean Next.js with JavaScript and MongoDB Boilerplate

 ## Usage